 As far as I am aware there are no fully hardy epiphytic orchids.
 Currently, I am experimenting with providing outdoor 'epiphytic' conditions for cymbidiums and dendrobiums in an area where the former have proved to be hardy over a period of years.
 With the flower spikes of cymbidiums naturally growing out at all angles a position on a tree is ideal for displaying both the natural habit of the plant and the blooms themselves at eye level or thereabouts.

 So far my experience has been limited to overwintering a cymbidium hybrid on a Cordyline australis at a height of about 1 m.
 The container or basket was woven out of natural rope and two oak braces were used to enlarge the volume of the crotch.This sort of basket will be more durable than the ones (made out of phormium leaves) which I have generally used so far.
 It is also more robust.
 Despite this high-tech build it still blends in to be almost not noticeable.
-Small Billbergia nutans offsets were poked into the sides partly to give the orchid some company and enhance the composition but mainly for the billbergia roots to bind in the orchid roots which are not themselves adhesive and therefore would not give the plant adequate purchase should the basket desintergate with time.
+Small Billbergia nutans offsets were poked into the sides partly to give the orchid some company and enhance the composition but mainly for the billbergia roots to bind in the orchid roots which are not themselves adhesive and therefore would not give the plant adequate purchase when the basket eventually desintergates ( three years is probably a good lifespan for such a basket).
 Time will tell whether this arrangement makes sense.
 The total volume of the basket is probably around 2 litres.
+Unless

 A small cymbidium hybrid which had never before flowered was planted in a mixture of mainly orchid bark (with some ericaceous compost added) in mid-summer 2017.
 Somewhat surprisingly a flower stem began to appear during the winter and the plant flowered in April 2016.
 It is too early to count this as success but it is certainly an indication of what can be achieved with a bit of inventiveness.
 However, there was one disappointing side.
 The position of the plant above ground exposed it to a greater degreee of wind damage than it would have been subject to at ground level with the result that the flowers soon became battered out of all recognition.
 Obviously, the answer is to place such a plant in a very shelted position.